Boardwalk update 12/8/2020

 Boardwalk update 11/05/2020

 Otis finished their work today on both elevators, hopefully there will not be many “bugs” to be worked out with the new electronics.
 The electricians have made good progress and are down to the 5th floor on the outlet change outs.
 The sheetrock crew has already completed some of the upper floors where the electricians were working.
-The work on the south face of the building is moving along but it is a slow process and will be a number of weeks before it will be completely done.
+The work on the south face of the building is moving along but it is a slow process and will be several weeks before it will be completely done.
 However, this will not slow down any other work in the building.
 We have several crews working on the balcony joints and it is moving along as well.
 All the new AC’s have been installed and the contractor will finish up all the connection work tomorrow.

 The engineer from the insurance company came this afternoon and inspected the roof, exterior of the building, and some units to get an understanding of the amount of water intrusion that was experienced.
 I am waiting on a return call from the Inside Adjuster to try and get some information on the status of the claim and a timeframe for money to start coming our way.